schafeld/shopware-tutorial-olli/AI_DOCUMENTS/LEARNING_SHOPWARE/SOLUTIONS/DAY_2.5_SOLUTIONS.md

 # Test in browser:
 # 1. Go to product listing
-# 2. Click "Compare" on multiple products
+# 2. Click "Compare" button on multiple products (you'll see success notifications)
-# 3. See compare bar appear
+# 3. Click "Compare" button again on any product to open the comparison modal
-# 4. Click "Compare Products" to see comparison table
+# 4. See products displayed in a comparison table
 ```

 ---